Jalen9428/random-image-api/README.md

 1. Create a new page in Notion and choose **Table** view to create a database.
 2. Add a column of type **Files & media** and name it `Image` (case-sensitive).
 3. Add images row by row.
 You can upload files directly or paste external links.
-   Since Notion database images are stored on overseas servers, using external links is recommended if your users are in China.

 > 💡 **Note**: The column name must be `Image`, otherwise you need to modify the corresponding field in the code.